• publish

 ASX performs extremely well in follow-on offerings and is admired globally for its efficient regime.

-In 2023, ASX listed companies raised $26bn, more than both Hong Kong and TSX, both of which are larger markets and close to LSE, again a larger market.
+In 2023, ASX listed companies raised A$26 billion, more than both Hong Kong and Toronto Stock Exchange (TSX), both of which are larger markets and close to London Stock Exchange, again a larger market.

-Relative to the Australian listed market cap of $2.6trn, we rank materially above other exchanges.
+Relative to the Australian listed market cap of A$2.6 trillion, we rank materially above other exchanges.
 At a rate of 101 bps, follow on offerings on ASX are about 4 times the rate of Nasdaq and 3 times that of TSX.

 Three key factors explain this; firstly, ASX’s efficient rule frameworks that enables a streamlined secondary capital raising process; secondly, continuing investor demand driven by the growing pool of capital here in Australia; and finally, the attractive investment opportunities offered on ASX.